 Hama Soundcup-D: Much more than a can

 My first test candidate is also my favorite: Hama's Soundcup-D is a waterproof 2in1 Bluetooth speaker for listening to music wirelessly with a smartphone, tablet, desktop PC or notebook and other Bluetooth-enabled devices with a maximum 10 meter range.

-With a size of 8,4 x 8,4 x 21 cm and a weight of 745 g, the loudspeaker fits comfortably in your hand like a slightly larger coke can.
-The design, like many other Bluetooth speakers, is designed for mobile use and comes with a silicone cover with a strap for hanging the speaker, so that you can take the device with you wherever you go: to the office, on a bike, for a picnic on the lawn - and even for swimming.
-Because even if the speaker falls into the water, it does not sink, but floats on the surface and continues to function thanks to the IPX7 standard (even if it is not as good in the water).
+With dimensions of 8,4 x 8,4 x 21 cm and a weight of 745 g, the loudspeaker sits comfortably in the hand like a slightly larger Coke can.
+Like many other Bluetooth speakers, it is designed for mobile use and comes with a silicone cover with a strap to hang up the speaker so that you can take the device with you everywhere: to the office, on the bike, for a picnic in the meadow - and even for swimming.
+Because even if the loudspeaker falls into water, it does not go under, but rather floats on the surface and continues to work thanks to the IPX7 standard (even if it is no longer as good in water).